-As part of the University’s commitment to provide an open and safe campus environment for all, including minors, the University has developed a Minor on Campus Guidelines, and specific guidelines for hosting minors in laboratories.
-Aligned with the University’s Minors on Campus Guidelines, supplemental guidelines have been developed specific to hosting minors in laboratories.
+As part of the University’s commitment to provide an open and safe campus environment for all, including minors, the University has developed a Minor on Campus Guidelines, and specific supplemental guidelines for hosting minors in laboratories.
 These guidelines establish standardized safety practices and restrictions for minors in laboratories.
-More detailed information is available on Risk Management and Regulatory Compliance Services Minors on Campus website, or by contacting Risk Management 315.443.4011 or emailing Riskmanagement@syr.edu.
+More detailed information can be found in the Safety of Minors Abuse and Reporting Policy or on the Office of Institutional Risk Management minors campus website.
+Contact Institutional Risk Management at 315.443.4011 or at firstname.lastname@example.org with questions.

-- Registration.
-All arrangements or activities (i.e., Programs) where minors will be present or engaged in activities in a University teaching or research laboratory must be registered with Risk Management & Regulatory Compliance Services.
-Registration and Release Form.
+- Registration and approval.
+All arrangements or activities (i.e., Programs) where minors will be present or engaged in activities in a University teaching or research laboratory must be registered with Office of Institutional Risk Management and approved for the program to occur.

 - Supervision Required.
 Minors may not, under any circumstances, be alone in a University laboratory, even if they are only conducting computational work.

 - Training.
-All Program Directors and Authorized Adults must watch the Working with Minors Training Video provided by Risk Management & Regulatory Compliance Services prior to interacting with the minor in the laboratory.
 All individuals, including minors, engaged in activities in a laboratory must complete the classroom Initial Laboratory Safety Training

 - Restricted Activities.
 Minors are restricted from working with or having access to the following materials, equipment, or research: